-Figure 64 Percentage change in the sound energy density compared to the BAU scenario at 63 Hz.
-(Baltic Sea)
+Figure 64 Baltic Sea: Forecast percentage change in the sound energy density compared to the BAU scenario at 63 Hz.

 Based on these comparisons for different years, the sound energy density is decreasing for all scenarios when all vessel categories are included.
 However, the effectiveness of mitigation measures and the gradient of the temporal trend differ for individual vessel categories.
 The lowest mitigation performance has been observed for TGC vessels across all scenarios.